camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/uipath.md

 You can use an output mapping to map the response:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
-It comes with a prefilled value `{response.body.value[1].Status}`.
+It comes with a prefilled value `= {itemStatus: response.body.value[1].Status}`.
 You will see the `itemStatus` in the process variables.
 Its value will let you know if the item was processed or not.

 Response example: